DimitarChristoff/loadr/index.md

 It can auto rotate messages given an element or just return random messages.

 Works under ES6 or ES5, browser or nodejs -- no external dependencies.
+Easily usable in React.js

 ## usage